LoopKit/loopdocs/docs/version/development.md

 Another useful thing if you'll be on `dev` branches undergoing a lot of active change...know how *Loop* works and where to look for additional information about what you are seeing.
 For example, if you see an IOB value that looks odd, you should know to look at the insulin deliveries stored in the *Health* app.

-### Generate an Issue Report
+### Generate an Issue Report and a Critical Event Log

+!!! tip "Issue Report vs Loop Issue"
+    The action in the *Loop* app where you select `Issue Report` generates a human-readable LoopReport file that you can share which has a lot of useful information.

+    The `Loop Issue` mentioned in [Watch the `Loop Repository` and `Issues List`](#watch-the-loop-repository-and-issues-list) is a website at GitHub where known Issues with the *Loop* app are kept in permanent storage.

+    The names are similar, but the activity is quite different.

-Know how to generate an `Issue Report` when you see a problem so you can provide that if asked.
-An `Issue Report` is a log file generated by the *Loop* app that has a lot of information the developers can parse to figure out what *Loop* was doing when you were having a problem.
+Know how to generate an `Issue Report` and `Export a Critical Event Log` when you see a problem so you can provide that if asked.

+* An `Issue Report` is a log file generated by the *Loop* app that has a lot of information the developers can parse to figure out what *Loop* was doing when you were having a problem.
+Some items go back 84 hours (pump and cgm messages), others are limited to a few hours (decision arrays) and some items are overall status (build version number and phone model / iOS).
+* A `Critical Event Log` contains a zip of 7 individual zips.
+Each zip is for one day and contains the complete set of data used for Loop decision making.
+The event log goes back 7 full days.

+To issue these reports
-* `Loop Settings` and then scroll almost to the bottom and select `Issue Report`
+* `Loop Settings` and then scroll almost to the bottom and select `Issue Report` and share

-Do not confuse this with reporting an issue with *Loop*.
-That is done by logging into *GitHub* and going to the [`Issue` page](https://github.com/LoopKit/Loop/issues) to report a new issue.
-You can read about existing issues without logging in, but to report a new one, you must log in to *GitHub*.
+* `Loop Settings` and then scroll almost to the bottom and select `Export a Critical Event Log` and share

 ### Create a Debug Report